mathetos/send-system-info/README.md

 ###Contributors###
 * **Luke Carbis** (lukecarbis)
+* System Info textarea used with permission from Easy Digital Downloads by Pippin Williamson

 System Info textarea based on Easy Digital Downloads by Pippin Williamson: http://easydigitaldownloads.com/  Used with permission.
 Pippin is not associated with this plugin in any way.